canutera/countries_dw/README.md

 # issue setup commands
 sudo -u postgres psql
 ```
-If all commands were run correctly, after this you should in the Postgres terminal in Ubuntu.
+If all commands were run correctly, after this you should be in the Postgres terminal in Ubuntu.
 Run the following commands:
 ```SQL
 --create user
 CREATE USER gabriel_canuto PASSWORD 'countries_dw';